uselagoon/lagoon-cli/docs/commands/lagoon_configuration_update-user.md

-      --pretty               Make JSON pretty (if supported) -p, --project string       Specify a project to use --skip-update-check    Skip checking for updates -i, --ssh-key string       Specify path to a specific SSH key to use for lagoon authentication
+      --pretty               Make JSON pretty (if supported) -p, --project string       Specify a project to use --skip-update-check    Skip checking for updates
 ```

 ### SEE ALSO

-* [lagoon add](lagoon_add.md)	 - Add a project, or add notifications and variables to projects or environments
+* [lagoon configuration](lagoon_configuration.md)	 - Manage or view the contexts and users for interacting with Lagoon